 - Brown grease – This type of grease refers to fats, oils, and grease that do not fit into the categories of yellow grease.
 Brown grease has a high level of fatty acids, so it can’t be used for animal feed.
 This type of grease can also come from sources like commercial dishwashers and kitchen floors drains, so it can be very dirty and quite odiferous.

-Volume–Based Grease Interceptors (300 Gallons and Above)
+Volume–Based Grease Traps (300 Gallons and Above)

-A volume–based grease interceptor works based on volume and the retention time of the wastewater.
+A volume–based grease trap works based on volume and the retention time of the wastewater.
 The average size is 300 gallons, and this type of trap is most typically installed underground or outside.
-This type of interceptor does not need an upstream sink tail piece flow restriction or flow control device.
+This type of grease interceptor does not need an upstream sink tail piece flow restriction or flow control device.
 According to Chapter 21–1502, all volume–based grease traps that reside outside must be cleaned and pumped every 90 days; this is the same for the WSSC (Washington Suburban Sanitary Commission), 818.4.3.

 Flow–Based Grease Interceptors/Traps (Under 300 Gallons)

-A flow–based interceptor is going to be sized and operated in accordance with the flow rate of the wastewater coming into the trap.
+A flow–based grease trap is going to be sized and operated in accordance with the flow rate of the wastewater coming into the trap.
 This type of grease trap has a specific requirement for an upstream sink tail piece flow restriction and a flow control device.
 There are two kinds of flow–based grease interceptors: passive flow–based interceptor and a mechanical flow–based interceptor.
 A passive flow–based interceptor has no mechanical grease removal features while a mechanical one does.

 All indoor grease abatement systems must be pumped and cleaned every 30 days according to Chapter 21–1502 codes of Washington, DC.
 Additionally, according to the WSSC, 818.4.3, the maintenance and cleaning for all flow–based grease interceptors must be performed by the standards set forth by the manufacturer or by the 25% rule, whichever is the more stringent.

-Most local codes require volume-based grease interceptors to be pumped on a quarterly basis or by the 25% rule, whichever is more stringent.
+Most local codes require volume-based grease traps to be pumped on a quarterly basis or by the 25% rule, whichever is more stringent.
 The wastewater in every grease interceptor is separated into (3) three distinct layers.
 All heavy solids will fall to the bottom and this layer is referred to as sludge while all lighter material such as grease will float to the top and this is referred to as the scum layer.
 The rest of the wastewater will remain in the middle and this layer is referred to as the clear zone.

-When the layer of scum and sludge added together surpass 25% of the total liquid depth, it is time to have the interceptor pumped.
+When the layer of scum and sludge added together surpass 25% of the total liquid depth, it is time to have the grease interceptor pumped.
 This can only be determined when a competent contractor uses a sludge judge, dipstick, or similar tool to take these measurements.
-Most flow-based grease interceptors require daily maintenance and should be fully pumped at least monthly, however, local codes differ in requirements.
+Most flow-based grease traps require daily maintenance and should be fully pumped at least monthly, however, local codes differ in requirements.